Empyreal96/Appx_Re-Sign/README.md

-# Appx Re-Sign
+# Package Re-Sign

-A small tool to help automate resigning (and optionally modifying) Appx Packages with the help of MS tooling
+A tool to help automate re-(packaging/signing) (and optionally modifying) Appx/Msix Packages with the help of MS tooling

-### What's Updated?
+### What's New?

-- Added chance to pause the process and open the application's working folder to make changes to the App Packages being signed (the `-m` switch).
-- Added clearing the temp folder when task successful (previously was only on app start)
+- Support msix, appx and bundles
+- Output will be similar to input
+- Publisher will be fetched from the original package (by default)
+- User can choose custom PFX files
+- No more password dialogs
+- It will generate installer (`.bat`) that will install the cert and launch the package
+- Easy to use with few default configs
+- Works standalone (just double click to open) or with cmd
-- Switched to [CommandLineParser](https://github.com/commandlineparser/commandline) for handling the inputted switches
+- Deps will be copied to the new signed package
+- User can define more files/folders to copy to the new signed package
+- Detailed handling for errors with option to retry the failed process

+## How to use?

+### Standalone (Recommended)

+Double click on `pkgrsn.exe` then follow the instructions

+### Configuration

+**Congif file:** `pkgrsn.exe.Config`

+**Option:** `debugOutput`

+Debug output state [0: off, 1:on]

+**Option:** `modifyByDefault`

+Allow package modification by default [0: off, 1:on]

+**Option:** `defaultPublisher`

+This will be used only if getting original publisher failed

+**Option:** `defaultPFXPassword`

+default pfx password for (exist or new) certificate [any password you choose]

+**IMPORTANT:** when you need to share this app be sure to remove your saved password from config file!

+**Option:** `foldersToCopy`

+Folders to be copied to the output package path (only name not full path)

+**Option:** `filesToCopy`

+Files to be copied to the output package path (only name not full path)

-### Usage
+### Using command (Optional)

+Note that it's preferred to use this app standalone

 ```
-"Appx Re-Sign.exe" -a "Path to appx package" -p Publisher -o "Path to output folder"
+pkgrsn.exe -a "Path to package" -p Publisher -o "Path to output folder"

   -a, --app-package      Required.
-The input Appx/Appxbundle package to be re-signed
+The input package to be re-signed

   -p, --publisher        Required.
 The name of the publisher (Must match the AppxManifest.xml publisher).
-If the
-                         publisher is formatted like:
-                         "CN=Microsoft Windows, O=Microsoft Corporation, L=Redmond, S=Washington, C=US"
-                         then input into this app with quotes:
-                         "Microsoft Windows, O=Microsoft Corporation, L=Redmond, S=Washington, C=US"

   -o, --output-folder    Required.
-The desired output folder for the signed Appxbundle
+The desired output folder for the signed package

-  -m, --modify           (Optional) Use this switch to pause the process to allow modifications to the package before
-                         re-signing
+  -x, --pfx              PFX file for package signing

+  -s, --password         PFX password

+  -m, --modify           Allow package modifications

+  -k, --skip             Apply default config for quick re-sign

   --help                 Display this help screen.

   --version              Display version information.